PierreGode/Linux-Active-Directory-join-script/README.md

 2. At this point you have 2 options. you already have a Group i AD example:"ADMINS" here you have your users with sudo rights. then you need to edit /etc/sudoers.d/sudoers and add   %ADMINS ALL(ALL:ALL) ALL if you want to give this group sudo rights.
-In this script there is a magic word added for groups in AD and it is sudoers, it always adds sudoers after hostname, like linuxcomputersudoers administratoator will always be added as a backdoor for sysadmins.
+In this script there is a magic word added for groups in AD and it is sudoers, it always adds sudoers after hostname, like linuxcomputersudoers administrator will always be added to sudoers as a failsafe for sysadmins.

 and also /etc/ssh/login.allow if you have selected this option for security.